zamanianlab/ZamanianLabDocs/docs/pipelines_server.md

 1. Staging input data for processing

-    Most typically, you will be [transferring directly](http://chtc.cs.wisc.edu/transfer-data-researchdrive.shtml) between ResearchDrive and CHTC.
-To transfer an archived/compressed (.tar or .tar.gz) or unarchived directories from ResearchDrive to the CHTC staging input folder:
+    In almost all cases, you will be [directly transferring](http://chtc.cs.wisc.edu/transfer-data-researchdrive.shtml) your input data from ResearchDrive to CHTC.
+To transfer archived/compressed (.tar or .tar.gz) or unarchived directories from ResearchDrive to the CHTC staging input folder:

     <details>
     <summary> ResearchDrive -> CHTC transfer of archived folder (interactive)</summary>